j3ssrnold/post-install-config/README.md

 <h2>Configuration Steps</h2>

 <p>
 Step 1: You will want to assign roles for your agents.
-Login to helpdesk.
+Login to helpdesk with the username and password you created.
 In order to have a role that has access to everything, you will start from the Admin Panel -> Click agents -> Click Roles.
 Type in Supreme admin for fun to assign an admistrator to ticketing system.
 In the name field type "Supreme Admin".
 </p>
 <p>
 <img src="https://images2.imgbox.com/50/d6/U77PNESp_o.png" alt="imgbox"/></a>